 Alliance Health (“Alliance”) is required by law to maintain the privacy of your health information and to provide you with notice of its legal duties and privacy practices with respect to your health information.
-If you have questions about any part of this Notice or if you want more information about the privacy practices at Alliance Health, please contact the Privacy Officer at (800) 510-9132 or at 5200 W. Paramount Parkway, Morrisville, NC 27560.
+If you have questions about any part of this Notice or if you want more information about the privacy practices at Alliance, please contact the Privacy Officer at (800) 510-9132 or at 5200 W. Paramount Parkway Suite 200, Morrisville, NC 27560.

 Understanding Your Medical Record/Health Information

 Each time you visit a health care provider, a record of your visit is made.
 Typically, this record contains your symptoms, assessment, diagnosis, treatment plan, and treatment recommendations.
 These records may also disclose or reveal that you are a recipient of public welfare benefits.
 This protected health information (PHI), often referred to as your medical record, serves as a basis for planning your treatment, a means to communicate between service providers involved in your care, as a legal document describing your care and services, and verification for you and/or a third-party payer that the services billed were provided to you.
 It can also be used as a source of data to assure that we are continuously monitoring the quality of services and measuring outcomes.
 Understanding what is in your medical record and how, when and why we use the information helps you make informed decisions when authorizing disclosure to others.
 Your health information will not be disclosed without your authorization unless required or allowed by State and Federal laws, rules or regulations.

 Alliance must protect and secure health information that we have created or received about your past, present, or future health condition, health care we provide to you, or payment for your health care.
 We are only allowed to use and disclose protected health information in the manner described in this Notice.
 This Notice is posted on our website and we will provide you a paper copy of this Notice upon your request.

 How Alliance Health May Use or Disclose Your Health Information